 We wanted to study, but …

-India Daughters' Day: To honour the daughters, September 22 is celebrated as Daughters' Day in India.
-We spoke to many young girls in villages in Jharkhand, Chhattisgarh, Bihar, Uttar Pradesh and Madhya Pradesh to understand what are the aspirations of these girls for whom education is a luxury
+National Education Day: We spoke to many young girls in villages in Jharkhand, Chhattisgarh, Bihar, Uttar Pradesh and Madhya Pradesh to understand what are the aspirations of these girls for whom education is a luxury

 Shivani Gupta 22 Sep 2019 4:30 AM GMT